Speed up your cash flow today by getting cash on your open invoices with your top Arizona factoring company.

 Bank financing can be difficult to obtain, especially for start-ups, companies with less-than-perfect credit, or those that are going through a bankruptcy.
 When your bank line of line of credit is maxed or the bank puts your company in a work-out situation, it’s difficult to continue to operate your business and keep the momentum of expansion and growth.
 This is why many Arizona companies choose to work with factoring companies.

-With business loans and lines of credit, the approval and funding process takes months.
-With TCI Business Capital you’re approved in just 15 minutes, and funding is provided same day.
+Waiting on business loans and lines of credit can be time-consuming and not get you the cash flow you need when you need it.
+With TCI Business Capital you will receive a quote in just 15 minutes, and funding is provided the same day.

 Since 1994, TCI Business Capital has worked with a variety of industries with their cash flow.
 Our years of experience gives us the ability to provide the best-in-class Arizona invoice factoring solutions to almost any industry.